Relintai/pandemonium_engine_docs/tutorials/2d/2d_sprite_animation.md

 with `AnimationPlayer` and the *Animation* property of `Sprite`.

+Note:
-.. note:: Art for the following examples by https://opengameart.org/users/ansimuz and by
+ Art for the following examples by https://opengameart.org/users/ansimuz and by
                                            https://opengameart.org/users/tgfcoder

 Individual images with AnimatedSprite